1810 House Tax Hartal

+The 1810 House Tax Hartal was a hartal (a form of general strike) which took place in the East India Company's Bengal Presidency from 1810 to 1811.
+It consisted of a nonviolent general strike to protest a house tax Company authorities were attempting to introduce.
+In 1811 the Company repealed the tax but reintroduced it in three cities in 1812 but the assessment and spending of the tax was placed in the hands of Indian representatives, which resulted in no further protests.

 Background

-In 1810 the government attempted to extend a house tax that was in effect in Calcutta to other areas in Eastern India: Varinasi, Bengal, Bihar, and Odisha.

-Inflation, crop failures, and widespread poverty made the tax especially difficult to bear.

-Various non-governmental civil society groups in Varanasi met to decide on a course of opposition to the tax, and eventually decided on a hartal which included a general strike.
+In 1810 colonial authorities in the East India Company's Bengal Presidency attempted to extend a house tax that was in effect in Calcutta to four other regions of the presidency: Varanasi, Bengal, Bihar and Odisha.
+Rising inflation, crop failures and widespread poverty made the tax especially difficult to bear.
+Various non-governmental organisations in Varanasi met to decide on a course of opposition to the tax, and eventually decided on a hartal which included a general strike.

 Hartal

 The strike was extraordinarily comprehensive.
 According to one commentator:

 Everything was at a stand: the dead bodies were cast unceremoniously into the river, because there were none to perform the obsequial rites; and the very thieves refrained from the exercise of their vocation, although the shops and houses were left without protection...